kleutchit/keyclimbs/index.md

 RAS - reticular activating system
 "If you change the way you look at things, the things you look at change."
 -Wayne Dyer
+The Glass is half full of air and half full of water

 Free Will